Demographics of Cumbria: Immigrant White

 2.2% of Cumbria's population (10,700) comes under the Other White category - England average is around 4.7%, meaning white people with ancestry outside of the UK.
 A large portion of these are people originating from the Republic of Ireland (around 0.5%), as people originating from Northern Ireland (of which there are more) come under the term White British.
 Whitehaven has been noted to have historically had a population of Irish migrants.
 Southern Europeans have a strong presence along Cumbria's Western Coast, with the towns of Whitehaven and Workington having significant Italian and Spanish communities.
 Carlisle to the north is estimated to be home to over 1,600 Poles, as well as countless other Eastern European immigrants.
-Barrow-in-Furness is home to hundreds of Germans, white Canadians, Poles, and people from the former Yugoslavia, as well as the UK's most significant Kosovar community.
+Barrow-in-Furness is home to hundreds of Germans, white Canadians, Poles.
 Kendal being in a prime location has recently attracted many Eastern European immigrants, as well as many migrants of any race being attracted to work in the Lake District.
 The percentage of Other White people for each of the county's six districts is as follows: Carlisle 2.8%, South Lakeland 2.6%, Eden 2.3%, Barrow-in-Furness 1.9%, Allerdale 1.8%, Copeland 1.3%.